kevindewalt/oldkevindewalt.github.io/_drafts/hire-coaches-to-do-saas-onboarding.markdown

 ## The founder’s dilemma - hiring the first onboarding specialist

 This investment pays off - trial customers trust the founder, convert to paying customers, and don’t cancel.
-But as the company grows the founder can’t build relationships with every new customer and needs to hire someone to fill the position.
+But as the company grows the founder can’t build relationships with every new customer and needs to hire someone to do it.

-Founders have a hard time imagining someone else doing onboarding - they leveraged their domain expertise to win new customer trust and assume they need to hire another domain expert to scale onboarding.
+Some founders - like me - have a hard time imagining someone else doing onboarding.
+We leverage our domain expertise to win new customer trust and assume others need to be domain experts like us to have credibility with customers.

 This is a mistake.